seatedro/v3/content/posts/asteroids-zig-raylib.md

 ### Zig Psyop

 Before this weekend, I was a plebeian who used JavaScript for 80% of my tasks.
 Now I am an esoteric plebeian who has used zig once.
 Anyway, I decided to give zig a shot and try to build a game with it.
-It was between sokol and raylib, I went with raylib.
+There was really only two libraries I wanted to learn (sokol and raylib), I went with raylib.
 <br/>

 ### Initial References